 Lowland streaked tenrec | Madagascar

-Found in Madagascar, this cute spiky thing is the only mammal known to use stridulation for generating sound.
+Found in Madagascar (you’ll need travel insurance to visit), this cute spiky thing is the only mammal known to use stridulation for generating sound.
 Like me, I will assume the word stridulation means nothing to you.
 This is the sound that’s usually created by snakes or insects (like grasshoppers) by rubbing their body parts together.

 Hummingbird hawk-moth | Great Britain